KusakabeShi/RootlessRouter-UML/README.md

 Here is the list of all my nodes with this architecture.
 **Please consider to peer with me if you are a DN42 player!**
-Choose the nearest node to you, then click **Peer with me** button in the top left corner to peer with me.
+Choose the nearest node to you, then click **Auto Peer** button to peer with me.

 URL                              | Location  |
 ---------------------------------|-------|